-The Perma-Tune Model 930 electronic ignition box is designed to replace the stock ignition box on all Turbocharged Porsche 911 cars (Type 930) between 1975 and 1977 and will bolt up and plug in to the same location as the stock system.
-The Perma-Tune Model 930 ignition box not only replaces the stock system, it is a performance upgrade boosting the spark energy by a factor of three.
+The Perma-Tune Model 911SC electronic ignition box will bolt up and plug in to the same location as the stock ignition system.
+The Perma-Tune Model 911SC ignition box not only replaces the stock ignition module, it is a performance upgrade boosting the spark energy by a factor of three.
 This increase in spark energy allows your engine to make more power with the same amount of fuel.